Ednar/andreas/doc/extend.md

   using a transparent background.
 * Save this image as a 32-bit PNG and optimize it without reducing colour-depth.
 It can be named whatever you want (e.g. `metro-tile.png`).
-* To reference the tile and its color, add the HTML `meta` elements described in the IE Blog post.
+* To reference the tile and its color, addToCart the HTML `meta` elements described in the IE Blog post.

 ### (Windows 8) Badges for Pinned Sites